The Best Streaming Devices of 2021

 The Roku Express has changed forms several times in the last few years, going from a slightly lower-end version of the Roku Ultra to a slightly higher-end take on Roku’s Premiere.

 The latest version sits between the Roku Streaming Stick+—offering a bulkier design and worse Wi-Fi connectivity (though we had no issues connecting)—and the HD-only Express.
 While you're not saving a ton of cash over the Streaming Stick+, you do get good value here, including 4K, HDR (though not Dolby Vision), and Dolby Atmos sound on select services with a compatible TV and audio system.
-You'll also get the same Bluetooth remote with voice controls as the Stick+.

-In fact, apart from the form factor and Wi-Fi antenna, there's very little difference between this device and its pricier, stick-sized sibling.
-With the Express 4K+ you're getting the same platform, the same remote, and the same AirPlay and HomeKit support as the Streaming Stick+ for $10 less.
-Really, whichever you pick should work great, though some may opt for the slimmer and slightly faster Streaming Stick+ for the nominal price difference.
+In fact, apart from the form factor and Wi-Fi antenna, there's very little difference between this device and its stick-sized sibling.
+With the Express 4K+ you're getting the same platform, the same Bluetooth voice remote, and the same AirPlay and HomeKit support as the Streaming Stick+ for $10 less.
+Really, whichever you pick should work great, though some may opt for the slimmer and slightly faster Streaming Stick+ for the small price difference.
 Read our full review

 With the new Apple TV 4K (2021), Apple has finally gotten around to fixing the Apple TV’s most glaring flaw: the finicky remote.
 The new clicker is thicker, easier to hold, and has a proper directional pad for quickly navigating the linear menus common among streaming services.